ashrafulislam65/emergency-service-directory-website/readme.md

 ### 5. Call Buttons

 - On clicking a card's **Call Button**, following actions will happen:
-  - Show an **alert** with a message including the service name and number
+  - An **alert** will appear with a message including the service name and number
   - Each call will **cut 20 coins**.
 Reduce Coin after each click.
-  - If coins are less than 20, show a relevant alert and terminate the process.
+  - If coins are less than 20, An alert will appear with message and terminate the process.
-  - Add this service into the **Call History section** with:
+  - The  service will be added  into the **Call History section** with:
     - Service name
     - Service number